amykimkim/nhanes_inferential_2021_23/README.md

 - systolic blood pressure is expected to change for every one-year increase in age by 0.3952
 - R squared value of 0.134 indicates that approximately 13.4% of the variation in the dependent variable can be explained by the independent variable
 - Both P-values for marital status and age was less than 0.05, suggesting that the predictor has a statistically significant effect on systolic blood pressure.

+## Question 4 PYTHON:
+- To investigate if weight and minutes of sedentary behavior has a correlation, I first loaded and merged the relevant datasets
+- A Pearson correlation coefficient was used for the two continuous variables (self-reported weight and minutes of sedentary behavior) to measure the strength and direction of a linear relationship between them
+- Pearson correlation between self-reported weight and sedentary behavior: 0.1560.
+Suggests that there is no linear relationship between self-reported weight and sedentary behavior.
+But correlation does not imply causation

+## Question 5 PYTHON (creative analysis): Is there a correlation between hepatitis B lab Antibodies (LBXHBS) and minutes of sedentary behavior (PAD680)?
+- Cleaned the LBXHBS column by converting positive (1.0) to 1 and negative (2.0) to 0, and ensure both columns are free of missing values